ft/ufw/doc/pages/maintainer.md

     of those.
 One quirk about this platform is that a byte on it is 16 bits wide.
 Keeping compatibility with plattforms like this is difficult.

+- This full release build must be completely warning free.

 - Since `ufw` can be a Zephyr module, a build using `ufw` in a Zephyr application build must by performed.
 This is available in `test/module`.